Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • In the global declaration area of the Form2 Class Module, two Public Event Procedure names are declared, with parameters.

-It works like a Radio Transmitter and Receiver, tuning to the frequency, like setup,.
+It works like a Radio Transmitter and Receiver, tuning to the frequency, like a setup.

-In Form2’s Module at the global declaration section, you will find the statement Public Event QtyUpdate(mQty As Single), you may compare this statement with the transmission Frequency (or Event Name: QtyUpdate()) with data, from TextBox as the parameter.
+In Form2’s Module at the global declaration section, you will find the statement Public Event QtyUpdate(mQty As Single).
+You may compare this statement with the transmission Frequency (or Event Name: QtyUpdate()) with data from the TextBox as the parameter.

 The same name QtyUpdate() is a Subroutine Name – not to declare as Function - (on Form1 Class Module, like we tune in to the same transmission frequency to receive the radio broadcast) where we write code to run a validation check on the passed data as Parameter and displays a message based on the validity of value passed from Qty textbox on Form2.

-It is very important that the Sub-Routine Name (QtyUpdate) on the Event declaration on Form2 matches with the Sub-Routine Name on Form1.
-The Sub-routine name on Form1 will be prefixed with Form2’s instance Variable and an underscore, like frm_QtyUpdate(sQty As Single), as stated above.
+The subroutine name (QtyUpdate) in the event declaration on Form2 must match the subroutine name on Form1.
+On Form1, the subroutine name will be prefixed with Form2’s instance variable and an underscore, for example: frm_QtyUpdate(sQty As Single), as described above.

 Note: It means that the actual Code, for the Event Procedure declaration done on Form2 Class Module, is written in Form1 Module, by addressing the subroutine directly with the object name (frm_) prefix.

-Armed with the above background information let us try out the Forms to see how it works.
+Armed with the above background information, let us try out the Forms to see how they work.

 The Demo Run.